Stanley Wilson Jr.

-Stanley Tobias Wilson Jr. (November 5, 1982 – February 1, 2023) was an American professional football player who was a cornerback in the National Football League (NFL).
-He was selected by the Detroit Lions in the third round of the 2005 NFL Draft.
-He played college football for the Stanford Cardinal.
+Stanley Tobias Wilson Jr. (November 5, 1982 – February 1, 2023) was an American professional football player who was a cornerback for the Detroit Lions of the National Football League (NFL).
+He played college football for the Stanford Cardinal and was selected by the Lions in the third round of the 2005 NFL draft.

 Early life

 The son of former Cincinnati Bengals running back Stanley Wilson Sr., Stanley Jr. grew up in Carson, California, with his grandparents and attended Bishop Montgomery High School in Torrance.

 College career

 Recruited by Tyrone Willingham, Wilson enrolled at Stanford University in 2000.
 After redshirting his true freshman season, Wilson played four seasons on the Stanford Cardinal football team from 2001 to 2004, the last three under coach Walt Harris.
 Wilson became a regular starter as a sophomore in 2002, with 32 tackles (27 solo) and two interceptions.
 In 2003, Wilson had 27 tackles, six passes defended, and one interception.
 As a senior in 2004, Wilson recorded career highs with 54 tackles (41 solo and 2.5 for loss) and five passes defended, in addition to one interception returned for 51 yards, and earned honorable mention All-Pac-10 honors.